 Casino Operators On The Brink Of Bankruptcy

 US casino operators are on their last reserves, reveals a recent report compiled by Macquarie Research.
 Most companies have, at best, 14.3 months remaining before running completely out of cash and available credit resources.
 Some have as little as 5.2 months left before the taps run completely dry.
-Applying for bankruptcy protection may ultimately be a call that many operators will have to make if the coronavirus pandemic continues to rage on.
+Applying for bankruptcy protection may ultimately be a call that many operators will have to make.

 Penn National Gaming is one of the unlucky few to have only a little over 5 months remaining in terms of a possible recovery time.
 The operator is apparently flying through some $6.4 million in cash resources every day.
 A giant like MGM Resorts may survive for only a little while longer – burning through $14.4 million each day means that the casino group has 9 months’ worth of resources remaining before the cash cow dies.